stefichjo/toki-pona/nasin-toki.md

 # Toki Pona Grammar
 *(nasin toki pi toki pona)*

-This create work by Stephan Schneider is based on the official Toki Pona book and website: [http://tokipona.org](http://tokipona.org)
+This creative work by Stephan Schneider is based on the official Toki Pona book and website: [http://tokipona.org](http://tokipona.org)

 | |
 |:-|